Harold V. Froehlich: Toilet paper panic

 Froehlich represented a district in which the paper industry is a major employer.
 Prompted by concern from the industry, on December 11, 1973, Froehlich issued a press release declaring, "The U.S. may face a shortage of toilet paper within a few months," and alluded to rationing as a possible solution.
 The release made it into major newspapers and to Johnny Carson.
 On December 19, Carson told his audience of tens of millions in his Tonight Show monologue that there was a shortage of toilet paper.
 Primed by recent shortages of other kinds of paper along with gasoline and meat, consumers went out the next day and hoarded toilet paper, emptying store shelves.
 The run on toilet paper continued for three weeks, until consumers saw that stores were being restocked and that there was therefore no shortage.
 The incident was the subject of a short film released in early 2020 by documentary filmmaker Brian Gersten, The Great Toilet Paper Scare.
+Ironically, a genuine scarcity of toilet paper occurred later that year due to the COVID-19 pandemic.